Organizing a cluster

 Namespaces

 Namespaces are used to keep resources separated.
-A company which uses 1 cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
+A company that uses one cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
 Most commonly they would be used to separate environments such as production, testing, staging.
-DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g if the example-service from a previous section was in a namespace "ns-test" it could be found from other namespaces via "http://example-service.ns-test".
+DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g. if a service called cat-pictures is in a namespace ns-test, it could be found from other namespaces via http://cat-pictures.ns-test.

 Accessing namespaces with kubectl is achieved by using the -n